European Committee of the Regions: Criticism

 In 2020, the Committee of the Regions was criticized for its 20-year-old unresolved case of Robert McCoy, a former internal auditor, who has been severely harassed after he blew the whistle on "fraud and embezzlement" at the EU body.
 In his speech before the European Parliament, McCoy claimed the CoR had run "a vindictive campaign" against him and "denigrated" his personal and professional reputation.
 That issue made the Committee receive criticism also from the Dutch MEP Sophie in 't Veld, who used to work for the Committee of the Regions.
 She told Parliament that from her experience, the administration at the CoR had been "totally incompetent and rotten to the core".
 She also accused the CoR of being stuck in "full denial mode" and suggested potential budgetary sanctions.
 One of the leading critics of the Committee of the Regions' inaction on this issue was also the Czech MEP Tomáš Zdechovský: "When I look at this case, it reminds me of the American film 'Groundhog Day' where the protagonist becomes trapped in a time loop".

+In April 2026, the European Court of Auditors published Special Report 12/2026 examining the performance of both the CoR and the EESC.
+The audit found that the CoR delivered only 33% of its mandatory referral opinions within the institutional deadlines set by the European Parliament, Council and Commission between 2019 and 2024, though 74% were delivered before the relevant European Parliament committee vote.
+The report also identified gaps in the CoR's procedures for selecting external experts, noting the absence of transparent selection criteria or a central expert register, which it flagged as a reputational risk.
+On impact measurement, the auditors found that while the CoR has produced annual impact reports since 2015, these remain largely output-focused: tracking the number of opinions and media mentions rather than systematically assessing whether its recommendations are reflected in final EU legislation.
+The ECA recommended that the CoR introduce key performance indicators on timeliness, develop automated deadline tracking, establish transparent expert selection criteria, and implement outcome-based performance measurement by December 2027.